-Instead, when you're logging into your account, your password is converted into a complicated string of characters using password hashing algorithms.
-Then, the hashed password is compared to other hashes in the company's database.
+Instead, your password is converted into a complicated string of characters using password hashing algorithms.
+Then, when you're logging into your account, the hashed password is compared to other hashes in the company's database.
 If the password hash matches, you're granted access to your account.

 But how does hashing work exactly?
 Hashing is a one-way function to scramble data — it takes readable text and transforms it into a completely different string of characters with a set length.